Plan the Azure VMware Solution deployment

 You can connect to a virtual network gateway in an Azure Virtual WAN, but it is out of scope for this quick start.

 VMware HCX is an application mobility platform that simplifies application migration, workload rebalancing, and business continuity across data centers and clouds.
 You can migrate your VMware vSphere workloads to Azure VMware Solution and other connected sites through various migration types.

 VMware HCX Connector deploys a subset of virtual appliances (automated) that require multiple IP segments.
 When you create your network profiles, you use the IP segments.
-Identify the following for the VMware HCX deployment, which supports a pilot or small product use case.
+Identify the following listed items for the VMware HCX deployment, which supports a pilot or small product use case.
 Depending on the needs of your migration, modify as necessary.